SE Palmeiras in international football: Boca Juniors

 Palmeiras and Boca Juniors are two clubs competing in one of the biggest classics in South American football.
 Due to the recent history, this classic can be considered the greatest rivalry between a Brazilian club and an Argentine club.

-The clash is one of the most important on the continent and has already decided the most famous and most traditional South American club competition, the Copa Libertadores, as well as several duels in stages prior to the final, both in the Libertadores itself and in the Copa Mercosur.
+The rivalry is considered one of the major football rivalries in South America and has decided editions of the Copa Libertadores, as well as matches in earlier knockout stages of both the Libertadores itself and in the Copa Mercosur.

 The two clubs decided the 2000 Copa Libertadores, won by Boca Juniors, after two draws, 2–2, in Buenos Aires, and 0–0, in São Paulo, and the Argentine team's victory on penalties.
 A year later, the same Boca eliminated Palmeiras in the semi-finals of the 2001 Copa Libertadores, after two 2–2 draws, in Buenos Aires and São Paulo, with victory again on penalties.
 The 2001 clash, especially the first leg in the Argentine capital, is remembered to this day by Alviverde fans due to serious refereeing errors by Paraguayan judge Ubaldo Aquino in favor of the Argentines.

 Years earlier, Palmeiras scored the biggest defeat in history suffered by Boca in international competitions, 6–1 in the 1994 Copa Libertadores, which is also the Argentine club's biggest defeat in continental competition.
 On that occasion, the team led by coach Vanderlei Luxemburgo put on a gala performance against the team coached by César Luis Menotti, playing one of their greatest matches in history.
 In 2018, with a 2–0 victory, obtained in La Bombonera, in Buenos Aires, Argentina, in the group stage of the 2018 Copa Libertadores da América, Palmeiras established several important marks in the competition involving the Buenos Aires team in La Bombonera.
 It was the fifth Brazilian team to have defeated the Argentine team at the legendary stadium, achieved the biggest victory for a Brazilian team over Boca in the competition and imposed on Boca the biggest defeat for a foreign team in the entire history of the Libertadores at the rival's stadium.